lexman/tuttle/doc/tutorial.md

 Tuttle has created the expected file ``it.net.user.p2_Indicator_en_csv_v2.csv``.
 Also the file internet_users.zip is still available.
 Therefore, if something wrong happens when unziping the file, you wouldn't have to download it again.

+We can se execution of process `tuttlefile_3` (process defined at line 3 of file tuttlefile)

+You also noticed Tuttle has logged everything that happened in the terminal : for example, process `tuttlefile_3` (process defined at line 3 of file `tuttlefile`), displays the details of what the zip command traces to stdout and stderr.

-You also noticed Tuttle has logged everything that happened in the terminal.
-You'll be able to use the logs latter for they are archived with in the report : tuttle has created a nice ``tuttle_report.html`` at the root of your workspace.
+You'll also be able to use the logs latter for they are archived with in the report : tuttle has created a nice ``tuttle_report.html`` at the root of your workspace.
     ## screenshot here

 In the report you can also find the duration of the processes, whether they have failed and their dependencies.